SPollardMS/OfficeDocs-Exchange/Outlook/overview-outlook-2016-planning.md

 ms.date: 5/5/2017
 ms.audience: ITPro
 ms.topic: get-started-article
-ms.prod: office-online-server
+ms.prod: office-perpetual-itpro
 localization_priority: Normal
-ms.collection: Ent_O365
+ms.collection: Ent_Office_Outlook
-ms.assetid: 9eabd5ec-3f76-4048-b98b-f11aa85cc544
-description: "Summary : Learn about what you should consider when you deploy Microsoft Outlook 2016 for Windows."
+description: "Learn about what you should consider when you deploy Microsoft Outlook 2016 for Windows."
 ---

 # Overview of Outlook 2016 for Windows planning